mikeedudee/International-Standard-Atmospheric-Model-in-MATLAB/README.md

 kindly requested to acknowledge the author, Francis Mike John Camogao,
 and cite the appropriate credit.
 Additionally, any improvements, bug
 fixes, or enhancements made to the original code are encouraged to be
 shared with the community through the associated GitHub repository.

-This program is provided as-is, without any warranties or guarantees,
-and the author holds no liability for its use.